Administration

 How can I delete a repository?

-If there is at least one repository available, you have the opportunity to delete a repository.
-To do this, open the context menu of the corresponding repository and select the Delete option.
+To delete a repository, open the context menu (three dots) of the corresponding repository on the right and select the Delete button.

 Hint